 The main difference is that there is hardly any waiting time.

-- Many policies will not cover you if you have an accident while riding a motorcyle – even if you are a passenger.
+- Many policies will not cover you if you have an accident while riding a motorcycle – even if you are a passenger (or if they do then the cover is halved).
 This is especially important, because even if you never own a bike you will at some point take a ride on a motorbike ‘taxi’.
 And accidents happen.

 - Check whether the policy can be renewed for the remainder of your life, regardless of what claims you make or whether you get certain ‘dread’ diseases like HIV or cancer.